Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/6-Advanced_Signatures-slides.md

 A certification system specified conventions on who is allowed to issue certificates, the rules over their issuance (e.g. time limits and revocation) as well as their format and semantics.

-For example, the certificate transparency protocol for TLS certificates helps protect against compromised Certificate Authorities.
+For example, the certificate transparency protocol for TLS certificates helps protect against compromised Certificate Authorities.<!-- .element: class="fragment" data-fragment-index="0" -->

 Notes: